UW-Climate-Risk-Lab/climate-risk-map/database/v1/etl/exposure/nasa_nex/README.md

 - Loads data from S3 Zarr store
 - Converts longitude coordinates from 0-360 to -180-180
 - Sets proper CRS and spatial dimensions
+- Renames variables from 'value_' prefix to 'ensemble_' prefix

 ### `infra_intersection.py`
 Handles the core spatial operations:
 - Queries OpenStreetMap features from PostGIS
+- Converts small polygons to points based on area threshold for better performance
 - Performs parallel zonal statistics for different geometry types:
   - Points: Direct value extraction
   - Lines: Converts to points and aggregates values